knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 ![Messy Locker](./figures/school-locker-messy.jpg)
 *A cluttered locker with books and papers tumbling out.*

 Now imagine a different scenario.
 It's 8:27AM, and you just reached your school locker.
 You turn the lock combination, open the locker, and are greeted by the organized shelves.
 You read the folder labels: "History, no. Math, no. Chemistry, no. Physics, perfect!".
-You pull out the "Physics" folder, which you know contains everything already, lock the door, and head to class.
+You pull out the "Physics" folder, which you know contains everything you'll need for the session, lock the door, and head to class.
 It's 8:28AM, by the way.

 ![Organized Locker](./figures/school-locker-organized.jpg)
 *A neat locker with clearly labeled folders.*